Mrflatt/DiscordBot/README.md

 # DiscordBot

-Discord bot for personal use\n
+Discord bot for personal use
 Feel free to use!